senanu/b40/docs/bio40.md

 ## Required Text:
 <img align="right" width="25%" src="{{site.url}}/b40/assets/img/campbell_11th.jpeg" alt="Textbook 11th ed">
 Urry et al., 2017.
 Campbell Biology, 11th ed.
 Pearson.
 This is a big, heavy, expensive book, but it will be invaluable to you as a budding biologist.
 This is also the book that you will continue to use through the introductory biology classes at Chaffey and so is worth investing in.
 Previous editions are only slightly different, so you are welcome to use those.
+For 2021, the [Chaffey bookstore has grants](https://eposweb-327.sequoiars.com) that should apply to this textbook.

 New textbooks may be bought with a code to Pearson's online learning content.
 You are welcome to use those, but none of it will be required for this class.

 ## Course Design:
 This course is designed as a hybrid lecture/lab course in which you will learn the majority of the material online *and* attend a lab section.
 Due to the requirements of social distancing during the coronavirus pandemic, we will do short, 2-hour labs.
 Because of this time restriction (normally we should have 4-hour labs), you must come to lab fully prepared to do the lab and collect any data within those 2 hours.

-For the lecture portion fo the class, I will record many short mini-lectures and reading guides for you to complete.
-I suggest you watch the lectures, then read the textbook, fill out the reading guide, and then re-watch the videos for each chapter.
+For the lecture portion of the class, I will record many short mini-lectures and reading guides for you to complete.
+You will find the mini-lectures to be quite dense, with a lot of information packed into a short video.
+For this reason, I will also hold online office hours through Zoom which I hope you will be able to attend.
+I suggest you watch the video lectures, then read the textbook, fill out the reading guide, attend office hours, and then re-watch the videos for each chapter.
 There will also be other online activities to encourage you to learn actively and for me to evaluate your understanding.

 ### More about reading guides

+Reading guides will be due on Sunday night, at midnight, at the end of the week for which they are assigned.

 Reading guides in this course are designed to encourage (OK, 'force') you to read actively, so that you fully understand the material.
 The **best** way to do this will be to print out a copy and fill it in with a pen or pencil.
 The second best way to do this would be to type answers in the boxes, however, note that although you can print your work, you won't be able to save it. *This is intentional*.
 In the past, I have found that students simply copy and paste answers from textbooks or the web, rather than trying to do the assignments thoughtfully and completely.
 As a result, they give up on the active learning component.
 Therefore, I will not provide a save-able pdf or anything like that.
 If you want to spend the time to make one and fill it out, that is your choice (you won't lose points for doing so but you'd probably be better off spending that time learning and understanding the material).

 The reading guides are mostly for you to use in your learning process.
 I will ask you to turn them in for each chapter we cover and will give you credit for having done them.
 I *may* glance at a question or two to help me assess your learning and make sure that your answers are of a high standard.
 You will get full credit for a completed or almost-completed reading guide and your grade will be pro-rated below that depending on how much you get done.
-The reading guides are important and are an easy way for you to get points.
+The reading guides **are important** and are an easy way for you to get points.
 Don't pass up that opportunity.

 ## Course Websites:
 I will post all materials to this course website and link to it from Canvas.
 Generally, I will provide hard copies of reading guides and lab material.
 If you miss class, please print the material from this website.